Title: The Sessions

 After you read the next sentence, you may think that it’s a spoiler, but trust me (always), it’s not.

 When the flick climaxes, figuratively and literally (what?), about halfway through, the direction is kind of fly-by-the-seat-of-your-pants.
 But you don’t fully notice nor have this premature feeling until this wraps up.
-During the in-depth therapy chats between Hawkes and a fully-frontal nude Helen Hunt (please let my future ex-wife look like that at 50 years-old by the way) in hotel rooms, you’ll hang on every word they exchange (amongst other things).
+During the in-depth therapy chats between Hawkes and Helen Hunt (please let my future ex-wife look like that at 50 years-old by the way) in hotel rooms, you’ll hang on every word they exchange (amongst other things).
 However, the second-half jumps around as the script surprisingly turns into a series of bullet points and/or cliff notes.

 Perhaps there wasn’t else much to tell since this is based on a true account about Hawkes’ character; who ended up living eleven more years after the events depicted here.
 Still, Hawkes does so much with so little, and Hunt’s mannerisms place the audience in her state of mind when dealing with the emotions surrounding her current client.
 And during these exchanges, the script wisely, and therefore, humorously, pokes fun at the situation via Hawkes quirky persona.
 Plus there’s Macy involvement; which provides a nice fluffer (can’t stop) between the more-or-less sex-ed course sequences.
 And even the quaint Moon Bloodgod and W. Earl Brown come to life as Hawkes’ home caretakers.
 This cast is lubed up nicely and never misses, despite the script losing focus in the latter stages.